-The JMC Founding Civics Initiative responds to a fundamental problem: high school students are not learning America’s founding principles because their teachers have not had the chance to study them in depth.
+The JMC Founding Civics Initiative responds to a fundamental problem: our nation’s civics teachers have not had the chance to study America’s founding principles in depth.

 Founding Civics introduces graduate courses and professional development for teachers that deepen their understanding of foundational texts and ideas in the American political tradition and help them develop curricula for their classrooms.

-JMC partnered with the National Constitution Center on two weeklong summer institutes for teachers in July 2019 on the separation of powers.
-JMC sessions featured discussions on the development of the idea of separation of powers in the Western intellectual tradition through key selections from thinkers including Plato, Aristotle, Hobbes, Locke, John Adams, and James Madison.
+In July 2019, JMC partnered with the National Constitution Center on two weeklong summer institutes for teachers.
+JMC sessions featured discussions on the development of the idea of separation of powers in the western intellectual tradition through key selections from thinkers including Plato, Aristotle, Hobbes, Locke, John Adams, and James Madison.
 JMC is currently developing a series of graduate courses for teachers in the Philadelphia area.